Types of therapy offered at Priory

 We are able to offer different types of therapy at Priory which can be delivered in an outpatient, day care or inpatient capacity, and in different formats, including one-to-one therapy, group therapy or family/couples therapy, depending on your unique needs and requirements.
 The types of therapy that we can offer at Priory include:

 Cognitive behavioural therapy (CBT) is a well-known therapeutic technique that is widely used in the treatment of a number of mental health conditions.
 CBT is based on the principle that mental health problems arise and are often intensified as a result of dysfunctional thought patterns.
 Therefore, the aim of CBT is to help you to tackle your problems by breaking them down into smaller, more manageable parts, and changing the way that you think, behave and respond to them.
 Each problem is addressed in turn and destructive, negative thought patterns are challenged in order to encourage you to view and evaluate your problems in healthier ways.

+Quite often, CBT is used to treat anxiety disorders, and can also be used to treat depression.
 In addition, CBT deals with current problems as opposed to focusing upon issues from your past.
 This means that your thought processes and state of mind are constantly being improved and you are equipped with lifelong skills, enabling you to continue enhancing your levels of wellbeing.

 CBT has been found to be highly effective in the treatment of a wide range of conditions, including:

 - Obsessive compulsive disorder (OCD)